Trump hosts the Kennedy Center Honors recognizing Stallone, Kiss, Gaynor and others

-WASHINGTON (AP) — President Donald Trump hosted the annual Kennedy Center Honors on Sunday, praising Sylvester Stallone, Kiss, Gloria Gaynor and the other honorees as being “legendary in so many ways.”
+WASHINGTON (AP) — President Donald Trump on Sunday hosted the Kennedy Center Honors and praised Sylvester Stallone, Kiss, Gloria Gaynor, Michael Crawford and George Strait, the slate of honorees he helped choose, as being “legendary in so many ways.”

-“Billions and billions of people have watched them over the years,” Trump, the first president to command the stage instead of sitting in an Opera House box, said to open the show.
+“Billions and billions of people have watched them over the years,” Trump, the first president to command the stage, said to open the show.

-He said the honorees, who also include country music superstar George Strait and Tony Award-winning actor Michael Crawford, are “among the greatest artists and actors, performers, musicians, singers, songwriters ever to walk the face of the Earth.”
+The Republican president said the artists, recognized with tribute performances during the show, are “among the greatest artists and actors, performers, musicians, singers, songwriters ever to walk the face of the Earth.”

 Since returning to office in January, Trump has made the John F. Kennedy Center for the Performing Arts, which is named after a Democratic predecessor, a touchstone in a broader attack against what he has lambasted as “woke” anti-American culture.

-Trump, who said in August that he had agreed to host the show, said Saturday at a State Department dinner for the honorees that he was doing so “at the request of a certain television network.”
-He predicted the broadcast, scheduled to air Dec.
+Trump said Saturday that he was hosting “at the request of a certain television network.”
+He predicted the broadcast scheduled for Dec.
 23 on CBS and Paramount+, would have its best ratings ever.

-Asked when he arrived for the ceremony how he had found time to prepare, Trump said he “didn’t really prepare very much.”
+Asked how he got ready for the gig, Trump said as he moved along the red carpet with his wife, first lady Melania Trump, that he “didn’t really prepare very much.”

 “I have a good memory, so I can remember things, which is very fortunate,” the president said.
 “But just, I wanted to just be myself.
-You have to be yourself.
-Johnny Carson, he was himself.”
+You have to be yourself."

-Commerce Secretary Howard Lutnick, one of several Cabinet secretaries attending the ceremony, said he was looking forward to Trump's hosting job.

 “Some of them have had legendary setbacks, setbacks that you have to read in the papers because of their level of fame,” he said from the stage.
 “But in the words of Rocky Balboa, they showed us that you keep moving forward, just keep moving forward.”

+He said many of the politicians, celebrities and others in the audience shared the trait, too.

+“I know so many of you are persistent,” Trump said in his opening.
+“Many of you are miserable, horrible people.
+You are persistent.
+You never give up.
+Sometimes I wish you’d give up, but you don’t.”

 The ceremony was expected to be emotional for the members of Kiss.
 The band’s original lead guitarist, Ace Frehley, died in October after he was injured during a fall.
-The band's co-founder Gene Simmons, speaking on the red carpet when he and the other honorees arrived for the ceremony, said the president had assured him there would be an empty chair among the members of Kiss in memory of Frehley.
+During the tribute to Kiss, a lone red guitar that emitted smoke was placed on stage in remembrance of Frehley, who was known for having a smoke bomb in his instrument.

+The program closed with a rousing performance by Cheap Trick of Kiss' “Rock and Roll All Nite" that brought the audience to its feet.

-Stallone said being honored at the ceremony was like being in the “eye of a hurricane.”
+Stallone said receiving the honor was like being in the “eye of a hurricane.”

-“This is an amazing event,” he said.
+“This is an amazing event,” he said on the red carpet.
 “But you’re caught up in the middle of it.
 It’s hard to take it in until the next day. ..: but I’m incredibly humbled by it.”

 Crawford also said it was “humbling, especially at the end of a career.”

 Gaynor said it “feels like a dream” to be honored.
-"To be recognized in this way is the pinnacle," she said on the red carpet.
+"To be recognized in this way is the pinnacle," she said after arriving.

-Mike Farris, an award-winning gospel singer who was performing for Gaynor, said she is a dear friend.
+Mike Farris, an award-winning gospel singer who performed for Gaynor, called her a dear friend.
 “She truly did survive,” Farris said.
 "What an iconic song.”

-Previous honorees have come from a broad range of art forms, whether dance (Martha Graham, Merce Cunningham), theater (Stephen Sondheim, Andrew Lloyd Webber), movies (Meryl Streep, Tom Hanks) or music (Bob Dylan, Joni Mitchell).

 Trump has taken over the Kennedy Center